airportyh/chameleon-lang/README.md

     * iteration
     * union
     * difference
+* garbage collector
 * modules
+* strings (maybe implemented in the language)
+* string literals
 * tests for erroring test cases
-* automatic ret instruct generated for LL if needed (when all paths already return for example), also return my error message instead of going through to LL
 * error due to forgetting to alloc (and then dereferencing)
 * error handling - what if null pointer dereference segfault? stackoverflow (looks like this results in segfault anyway)
-* garbage collector
 * allow assigning to struct fields
 * code blocks to have end pos info
-* strings (maybe implemented in the language)
-* string literals
 * do some code challenges
 * multiple return values for functions
 * arrays